 Black soot marks on the exterior of the stove that appear without cause can result from a slow leak.

 Using an installer who is not correctly licensed or qualified can put your family at risk.
 According to industry standards, licensed technicians will know how to fit the pipe running from the gas meter to your stove.

 Damage or Deterioration

-Over time, the seals and pipework to appliances can deteriorate and become more vulnerable to leaks, particularly if the appliance is old.
+Over time, the seals and pipework to appliances can deteriorate and become more vulnerable to leaks, mainly if the appliance is old.
 Regular servicing will ensure that your stove and its fittings and supply are safe and leakproof.